anirudhacharya12/anirudhacharya12.github.io/_posts/2022-03-18-asu-throwback.md

 It was one of the most intense and stimulating courses I have ever taken.

-Colbourn was a total boss; he would just walk into the class many times empty-handed, with no notes nothing, ask one of us where he had left off and would start holding forth on the subject matter of the lecture and hold the whole class captivated.
+Colbourn was a total boss, he would just walk into the class many times empty-handed, no notes nothing, ask one of us where he had left off and would start holding forth on the subject matter of the lecture and hold the whole class captivated.

 The best part of his lectures was the flow of his thoughts, he could make even some pretty complex algorithms, and mathematical proofs seem simple and straightforward.
 The mastery of his subject, TCS and algorithms, was obvious once you attended his lecture.